tensorflow/lucid/CONTRIBUTING.md

 - You have submitted at least one substantial pull request that was merged.
 - You have a reasonable expectation of making additional future contributions of similar substance.
-- The contributor status makes it easier for you to contribute.
+- The collaborator status makes it easier for you to contribute.
 This could be, for example, because you contribute frequent small patches, or because you need to administrate this Github repository.